ibm-cloud-docs/Backup/configure-SQLDB-backup.md

    If the availability mode of the secondary replica is asynchronous-commit, transaction logs on the secondary database might lag behind the primary replica database.
 If the secondary database is being backed up, data loss might occur.
    {: note}

 - Install the Windows&reg; {{site.data.keyword.backup_notm}} Agent and plug-in on the primary replica server and on secondary replica servers.
-This strategy ensures that backups continue even if one of the replicas is down.
+This strategy makes sure that backups continue even if one of the replicas is down.
 You can run a full backup on the primary replica, followed by full or transaction log backups.
 You can also run copy-only backups on the secondary replicas, followed by copy-only or transaction log backups.

 If an SQL database in an AlwaysOn Availability Group is hosted on an SQL Server Failover Cluster Instance, install the Agent, SQL Server plug-in, and Cluster plug-in on each physical node.
 Then, configure the jobs on the virtual node.
 Full backups run if the database is a primary database.
 Copy-only backups run if the database is a secondary database.
 {: tip}